 Enjoy a journey that tracks north through Italy’s breathtaking Emilia-Romagna and Lombardy regions, with a stop in Bologna.
 Most high-speed trains travel directly from Rome to Milan and you won’t be required to change trains.
 However, if you’re traveling on a slower and less expensive regional train, you may be required to transfer from one train to another.

-Train from Rome to Milan
+Rome to Milan train times

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

-Amenities on Trains from Rome to Milan
+Amenities on the train between Rome and Milan